-Book 09 – From the Author – Daddy, We_re Okay
+From the Author: Book 09 – Daddy, We’re Okay

 After writing Okay to Cry, I knew the story wasn’t quite finished.
 Children need more than just permission to grieve.
 They also need reassurance that it’s okay to keep living, laughing, and growing after loss.
 That’s why I wrote Daddy, We’re Okay.